pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 **numpy/scipy + BLAS**

 - If you were following along the dual-boot Ubuntu, the current Ubuntu may not have BLAS library and Fortran compiler requried to install numpy and scipy.
 To obtain these use the following command in the terminal
 - "sudo apt-get install libblas-dev liblapack-dev libatlas-base-dev gfortran".
-(I had errors when initially trying to install numpy and scipy without these and is not mentioned in the Lasagne installation page).
+(I had errors when initially trying to install numpy and scipy without these, and it is not mentioned in the Lasagne installation page).
 - now use pip to install numpy and scipy
 - "pip install numpy"
 - "pip install scipy"